KP solitons and total positivity for the Grassmannian: Soliton graphs are generalized plabic graphs

 \begin{definition} Given a generalized plabic graph $G$ with $n$ boundary vertices, start at each boundary vertex $i$ and label every edge along trip $T_i$ with $i$.
 Such a trip divides the disk containing $G$ into two parts: the part to the left of $T_i$, and the part to the right.
 Place an $i$ in every region which is to the left of $T_i$.
 After repeating this procedure for each boundary vertex, each edge will be labeled by up to two numbers (between $1$ and $n$), and each region will be labeled by a collection of numbers.
 Two regions separated by an edge labeled by both $i$ and $j$ will have region labels $S$ and $(S\setminus \{i\}) \cup \{j\}$.
 When an edge is labeled by two numbers $i<j$, we write $[i,j]$ on that edge, or $\{i,j\}$ or $\{j,i\}$ if we do not wish to specify the order of $i$ and $j$. \end{definition}

-\begin{theorem} Consider a soliton graph $C=G_t(u_A)$ coming from a point $A$ of an irreducible positroid cell $\S_{\pi}^{tnn}$.
+\begin{theorem} Consider a soliton graph $C$ coming from an irreducible positroid cell $\S_{\pi}^{tnn}$.
 Then the trip permutation associated to $Pl(C)$ is $\pi$, and by labeling edges and regions of $Pl(C)$ according to Definition \ref{labels}, we will recover the original labels in $C$. \end{theorem}

 We invite the reader to verify Theorem \ref{soliton-plabic} for the graphs in Figure \ref{contour-soliton2}.

 \begin{remark} By Theorem \ref{soliton-plabic}, we can identify each soliton graph $C$ with its generalized plabic graph $Pl(C)$.
 From now on, we will often ignore the labels of edges and regions of a soliton graph, and simply record the labels on boundary vertices. \end{remark}